syspro-omt-mok-2025/omt-2-template/README.md

 ./gradlew runBenchmarks
 ```

-Run only tests using JUnit
-Note: this is what GitHub pipelines trigger
+Run only tests using JUnit (this is what GitHub pipelines trigger):

 ```shell
 ./gradlew test